ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 ## Before you begin
 {: #vs_vsphere_70_upgrade-prereq}

 The time to complete the upgrade is unknown.
 It is possible that it might take several maintenance windows to completely upgrade an environment.
 Running up-leveled and down-leveled versions of the SDDC software is supported by VMware during the upgrade process.
-However, some functions such as vMotion, maybe limited during this process.
+However, some functions such as vMotion, might be limited during this process.

 Complete the following requirements before you begin the upgrade:
 * Upgrade any extensions or snap-ins within the vCenter Server environment.
 Review the following documentation before you plan your upgrade:
    * [VMware vSphere 7.0 release notes](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-esxi-vcenter-server-70-release-notes.html){: external}
    * [About VMware ESXi upgrade](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.upgrade.doc/GUID-65B5B313-3DBB-4490-82D2-A225446F4C99.html){: external}
-* Set up vSphere Update Manager (VUM) within your vCenter Server instance to download updates from VMware vSphere.
+* Set up vSphere Update Manager (VUM) within your {{site.data.keyword.vcf-auto-short}} instance to download updates from VMware vSphere.
 For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmwaresolutions-vum-intro#vum-intro).
 * Open a support ticket with the {{site.data.keyword.vmwaresolutions_short}} team to notify them that an upgrade is being planned.
 The ticket remains open until the instance is registered at the upgraded level in the {{site.data.keyword.vmwaresolutions_short}} console.
-* Confirm whether the vCenter Server instance that you are upgrading is linked to another vCenter Server instance as primary or secondary in the {{site.data.keyword.vmwaresolutions_short}} console.
+* Confirm whether the {{site.data.keyword.vcf-auto-short}} instance that you are upgrading is linked to another {{site.data.keyword.vcf-auto-short}} instance as primary or secondary in the {{site.data.keyword.vmwaresolutions_short}} console.
 All linked instances must have their Platform Services Controllers (PSCs) upgraded first as part of a particular site upgrade.
 * Confirm the following requirements for vSAN based instances:
    * Ensure that the vSAN Health tool is enabled and reports no critical errors.
 If critical errors are present, contact the IBM Support team with the upgrade support ticket ID.
    * Ensure that each node has space to handle rebuilding redundancy of vSAN objects in case an ESXi host fails to come back up during the upgrade.
 You might need to either reduce disk usage or add an ESXi host before the upgrade.
    * Verify whether the overall vSAN volume usage is higher than 70%.
 You might need to either reduce disk usage or add an ESXi host before the upgrade.
 *  Verify that the vCenter Server root user ID with its credentials are visible on the console.
-If your vCenter Server instance was initially ordered in a VMware Solutions version between V2.5 and V5.7, only the `customerroot` account is visible on the console.
+If your {{site.data.keyword.vcf-auto-short}} instance was initially ordered in a VMware Solutions version between V2.5 and V5.7, only the `customerroot` account is visible on the console.
 For new instances, clusters, hosts, and vCenter Server VMs ordered in VMware Solutions V5.7 and later, the `customerroot` user is no longer created by the VMware Solutions automation.
 * Confirm that you have a [My VMware](https://customerconnect.vmware.com/home){: external} user ID for which to download the required binary files to upgrade.
 If you don't, contact IBM Support with the upgrade support ticket ID.
 * Confirm that VUM is configured to reach `https://www.vmware.com` to download patches.
 If it can't be configured because of security policies, then you must manually download the most recent patch sets and upload them into VUM.
 For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmwaresolutions-vum-intro#vum-intro).